-On the other hand, some businesses choose to focus their limited budget on content and less on links, while some businesses may put some spend into on-page SEO but focus the rest on links.
+On the other hand, some businesses choose to focus their limited budget on content and less on links.

 Search engine optimization works best for a company targeting keywords with a lot of search volume.
 Otherwise, it can take very long to see results from your SEO efforts because there simply aren’t enough searchers.

 Consider how you can target keywords with sufficient search volumes and yet are still relevant to your company or industry.

 The next thing you should keep in mind is how competitive your keywords are in relation to other sites currently using the same terminology.
 If the competition is high, you might need a lot of resources to achieve success in ranking for these keywords.
 You may need to find less popular phrases or keyword combinations if you want to stand out.

 SEO is a powerful inbound content marketing technique, which can grow your business and turn your website into an asset that continues to achieve top search engine rankings, drive traffic and generate revenue.
 Once your website is an authority, if you completely stopped spending on SEO, you can still continue to generate traffic from potential customers and sales although not as much as if you continually invested in SEO.